SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 	^ super + aNumber
 ```

-The argument of the `visitMethodNode:` is a Pharo method.
+The argument of the `visitMethodNode:` is a Pharo method node (it is an AST that contains all the nodes of the method definitions).
 When such a method is a _Pharo_ primitive (i.e., it has the pragma annotation) the condition is basically doing a special interpretation: it executes the corresponding _interpreter_ method primitive that we implemented inside the
 class `CInterpreter`.
 When such an execution raises a `CPrimitiveFailed` exception, the interpretation continues with the interpretation of the _Pharo_ primitive fallback code.

 What we see is that there is a go-and-back between the _Pharo_ primitive and the definition of the corresponding primitive in the interpreter.